ASU-EGR304-2026-F-208/ASU-EGR304-2026-F-208.github.io/docs/06-Team-block-diagram.md

 Attached [here](Team Connectors.xlsx) is a link to the above excel sheet we developed with further details on the 8 pin connections between subsystems shown on our latest block diagram.

 ## Decision making process
-We structured our block diagram to accurately show the inputs and outputs of our boards and which pins and what type of communication we are using between boards.
+We structured our block diagram to accurately show the inputs and outputs of our boards, which pins are being used, and what type of communication we are using between boards.

 The result of this is three separate boards each with female 8 pin connectors that are all going to be connected together.
 "Connector 1" represents an input connector "Connector 2" represents an output connector.